 Any injury that involves obvious swelling, deformity, and/or loss of normal function (i.e. movement or strength) should be seen by one of our board-certified pediatric physicians immediately.
 All other injuries that appear to be minor should resolve themselves within a few days.
 However, if an injury does not heal and your child is not back to full participation without pain, it is best to have them evaluated by one of our pediatric orthopedic specialists who have years of experience in successfully treating children with sports injuries.

 Injuries that go untreated can turn into chronic problems that require a much longer time away from the sport to allow the injury to heal properly.
 Early recognition and treatment of injuries is critical in returning athletes to their sport safely and quickly.
-Our pediatric orthopedic physicians look at all options before considering surgery.
-However, if surgery is necessary, the pediatric physicians at Medical City Children’s Orthopedic and Spine Specialists make sure the child has the best care and shortest recovery time possible.
+Our pediatric orthopedic physicians look at all conservative treatment options before considering surgery.
+However, if surgery is necessary, our pediatric physicians at Medical City Children’s Orthopedic and Spine Specialists make sure the child has the best care and shortest recovery time possible.
 When feasible, we prepare the child by building endurance prior to surgery to reduce the length of time spent in the hospital.